Quantum-code04/ML_projects_For_Fun-/README.md

 | 5 | [Decision_Tree_Customer_Churn] | I build a decision tree model to predict customer churn for a telecom company.
 Customer churn refers to when a customer stops doing business with a company.
 Predicting churn is crucial for businesses to retain customers by addressing their issues proactively... | Python (pandas ,numpy ,matplotlib  ,warnings ,sklearn ) |
 | 6 | Neural network simple steps | I will create a simple neural network example.
 We'll use a synthetic dataset to predict whether a customer will make a purchase based on two features:Website visit duration Number of pages visited.
 This is a binary classification problem, and we'll use a small neural network for quick execution. .. | Python (pandas ,numpy ,matplotlib  ,warnings ,sklearn ,tensorFlow ) |

-> ✅ Click any project name to go to its folder and see more details.

 ---